BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 1. Name and explain different areas of NLP.
 2. Explain the levels of language understanding.
-3. Explain the bag-of-words model, tf-idf and the n-gram model.
-4. What is tokenization, sentence splitting, PoS tagging, and parsing?
+3. What is tokenization, sentence splitting, PoS tagging, and parsing?
+4. Explain the bag-of-words model, tf-idf and the n-gram model.
+5. Explain word embeddings
+6. Explain the architecture of LLMs.
+How are they trained?
+7. Give best practices for prompt engineering
+8. Explain RAG
-5. What do language resources offer to NLP?
+9. What do language resources offer to NLP?
 Give examples.
-6. What do NLP libraries and pipeline frameworks offer?
+10. What do NLP libraries and frameworks offer?
 Give examples.
-7. What do NLP web services offer?
+11. What do NLP web services offer?
 Give examples.